xcape-io/ArduinoProps/help/Arduino_Props.md

 Moreover, SSH command can be used to remotely change the MQTT server IP address, *ArduinoProps library* read this address at sketch start.

-Therefore, **Arduino YUN or YUN shield is the preferred solution for props with Arduino boards** because it will be very easy to sustain over time and greatly facilitates fallback plans to ensure maximum uptime:
+Therefore, **Arduino YUN or YUN shield is the preferred solution for prop with Arduino boards** because it will be very easy to sustain over time and greatly facilitates fallback plans to ensure maximum uptime:
 - **Arduino Yún**
 - **Arduino Yún Rev 2**
 - **Arduino Mega 2560 Rev3 + Dragino Yún Shield**